tmtsoftware/icd/README.md

 There are currently two ICD subprojects:

 * icd - supports validating an ICD against the JSON schema as well as saving it as a Markdown, HTML or PDF document
-* icd-db - supports ingesting an ICD into the database, querying the db and saving an ICD as a document
+* icd-db - supports ingesting an ICD into a MongoDB database, querying the db and saving an ICD as a document
-* icd-web - ICD web app (TBD)
+* icd-web - a Play/Scala.js based web app for working with ICDs

 Build and Install
 -----------------